Bang for your buck: Finding the Best Value Retro Gaming Handhelds

 - Brand Positioning: Different manufacturers target different market segments, with some focusing on value while others emphasize premium features

-- Performance Scaling: Higher prices generally correlate with better performance, but the relationship isn't linear—some mid-range devices offer exceptional value
+- Performance Scaling: Higher prices generally correlate with better performance, but some mid-range devices offer exceptional value

 - Market Segmentation: Each price bracket serves different needs, from casual retro gaming to enthusiast-level emulation